Eric Young (American football): Professional career

-Pre-draft

 Cleveland Browns

 Young was signed by the Cleveland Browns as an undrafted rookie free agent on May 1, 2008.
 He was released for after the 2008 season by the Browns.

 St. Louis Rams

 Young signed with the St. Louis Rams on May 20, 2009.
 After one game he was released on September 16.
 He was later signed to the Rams practice squad.
 On December 16, Young was promoted to the active roster.

 San Diego Chargers

 Young was signed to a future contract by the San Diego Chargers on January 12, 2011.